kernelkit/infix/doc/system.md

 ## Multiple Users

-The system supports multiple users and has by default three user levels, or groups, that a user can be a member of.
-Access control is handled by ["NACM"][3], which provides granular access to configuration, data, and RPC commands over NETCONF.
+The system supports multiple users and multiple user levels, or groups, that a user can be a member of.
+Access control is entirely handled by the NETCONF ["NACM"][3] YANG model, which provides granular access to configuration, data, and RPC commands over NETCONF.

-By default the system comes with three user groups: guest, operator, and admin.
-The default user `admin` is by default part of the group `admin` and is granted full permissions to the system.
-There is no restrictions on the number of users with administrator privileges, nor is the `admin` user reserved or protected in any way -- it is completely possible to remove it from the configuration.
+By default the system ships with a single group, `admin`, which the default user `admin` is a member of.
+The broad permissions granted by the `admin` group is what gives its users full system administrator privileges.
+There are no restrictions on the number of users with administrator privileges, nor is the `admin` user reserved or protected in any way -- it is completely possible to remove the default `admin` user from the configuration.
 However, it is recommended to keep at least one user with administrator privileges in the system, otherwise the only way to regain full access is to perform a *factory reset*.